The items on the gear list below will be packed into a 44-litre pack (provided) and carried by you.

 - Socks (3 pairs recommended)

-- Lightweight indoor footwear (thongs/sports sandals; for lodge use)
+- Lightweight non-slip footwear (crocs/sports sandals; for lodge and bathroom use)

 - Sun hat & sunscreen (small bottle for use during the day)

-- Travel towel or body chamois (for swimming on day one and four)
+- Travel towel or body chamois (for showering; light and quick-drying)

-- Water bottle(s) or water bladder (2-litre total capacity required; our packs can fit a water bladder - just ask your guides)
+- Water bottle(s) or water bladder (A minimum of 3-litre total capacity required; our packs can fit a water bladder - just ask your guides)

 Recommended Gear List